r3-os/r3/src/constance/src/lib.md

 # Threads

 **An (execution) thread** is a sequence of instructions executed by a processor.
-There can be multiple threads existing at the same time and the kernel is responsible for scheduling the execution of threads.
+There can be multiple threads existing at the same time and the kernel is responsible for deciding which thread to run at any point on a processor (this process is called scheduling).
 The location in a program where a thread starts execution is called **an entry point function** for the thread.
 A thread exits when it returns from its entry point function¹ or calls [`exit_task`](crate::kernel::Kernel::exit_task) (valid only for tasks).

  ¹ More precisely, a thread starts execution with a hypothetical function call to the entry point function, and it exits when it returns from this hypothetical function call.